joshua678/Item-price-prediction-OSRS/README.md

 ## Forecast examples

-Each example uses 24 hours of 5-minute data as model input and plots the next 6 hours using hourly aggregation.
+Each example uses 24 hours of 5-minute data as model input and plots the next 3 hours using hourly aggregation.
 The blue dots are predicted medians, the orange band is the p25-p75 interval, and the blue band is the p10-p90 interval.

-### Representative case: Black chinchompa
+### Representative item: Black chinchompa

 ![Representative Black chinchompa forecast](docs/figures/forecast_representative_black_chinchompa.png)

 I treat this as a representative example: the realised future path stays within the central prediction intervals and the model produces a stable short-term forecast.

-### Volatile case: Black dragon leather
+### Volatile item: Black dragon leather

 ![Volatile Black dragon leather forecast](docs/figures/forecast_volatile_black_dragon_leather.png)

 This example shows the model reacting to a more volatile recent price path.
 The realised future decline is directionally captured, while the prediction interval is visibly wider.

-### Failure case: Dragon crossbow
+### Failure item: Dragon crossbow

 ![Failure Dragon crossbow forecast](docs/figures/forecast_failure_dragon_crossbow.png)